 As in many serious illnesses, timely diagnosis and treatment are key factors in how quickly a patient recovers or even survives sepsis.
 Once a patient goes into septic shock, statistics show that there is a 50% mortality (death) rate.

 Patients diagnosed with sepsis require aggressive treatment and close monitoring by their doctors and nursing staff.
 Medical experts describe typical treatment to include intravenous (IV) antibiotics to fight infection, medications to increase blood pressure, insulin to stabilize blood glucose (sugar), corticosteroids to reduce inflammation, and painkillers.
-In some cases, patients also require large amounts of IV fluids and breathing assistants with a respirator.
+In some cases, patients may require placement on a ventilator for breathing support.

 In my experience as a Houston, Texas medical malpractice lawyer, the most common negligence involving sepsis is a failure to recognize and diagnose sepsis in a timely fashion.
 Nurses sometimes document lab values and vital signs consistent with a diagnosis of sepsis, but fail to inform physicians about this important information.
 When doctors do rounds or see patients, they sometimes are rushed or otherwise do not review all the clinical data, including nursing notes.